bryanwweber/pysens/README.md

 options.
 No other text is supported on the first line.
 If options are given that aren't specified below, they will be ignored.

-The options are as follows, and can be specified by
+The options can be specified by:

-    option = value

-or

-    option : value
+    option = value or option : value

+The following options are available:

     reactions - The set of reactions to be analyzed.
 Can be one of: all - use all of the reactions in the mechanism